-Because we need to use the smallest number of cables, the choice fell on the serial LVDS format.
-Small number of differential pairs is an important parameter determining the construction complexity and reliability[13].
-No much many currently existing ADC devices have this kind of digital interface.
-An ultrasound AFE device chips seems to be ideal for this purpose - the chip has integrated both front-end amplifiers and filters.
+As a result of our need to use the smallest number of cables possible, the choice fell on the serial LVDS format.
+Small number of differential pairs is an important parameter determining the construction complexity and reliability [13].
+No many currently existing ADC devices have this kind of digital interface.
+An ultrasound AFE device chips seem to be ideal for this purpose - the chip has integrated both front-end amplifiers and filters.
 It has a drawback though - it is incapable of handling differential input signal and has a relatively low dynamic range (as it consists only of 12bit ADC) and has many single ended ADC channels.
-Consequently scaling is possible only by a factor of 4 receivers (making 8 analogue single ended channels).
+Consequently, the scaling is possible only by a factor of 4 receivers (making 8 analogue single ended channels).

-If we add a requirement of separate output for every analogue channel and a 16bit depth we find that there are only a few 2-Channel simultaneous sampling ADCs currently existing which meet these requirements.
+If we add a requirement of separate output for every analogue channel and a 16bit depth we find that there are only a few 2-Channel simultaneous sampling ADCs currently existing which meet these criteria.
 We have summarized those ADCs in the following table 2.2

 ADC Type LTC2271 LTC2190 LTC2191 LTC2192 LTC2193 LTC2194 LTC2195

 SNR [dB] 84.1 77 77 77 76.8 76.8 76.8

 SFDR [dB] 99 90 90 90 90 90 90

-S/H Bandwidth [MHz] 200 5 50
+S/H Bandwidth [MHz] 200 55 50

 Sampling rate [MSPS] 20 25 40 65 80 105 125

 Configuration SPI

-[ADC-Pypkase]e 52-Lead ($(7 \text{mm} \times 8 \text{r})$ nm) QFN
+Package 52-Lead ($(7 \text{mm} \times 8 \text{m})$ nm) QFN

 Table 2.2.
-The summary of available ADC types and theirs characteristics.
+The summary of the currently available ADC types and theirs characteristics.

 All parts in this category are compatible with one board layout.
-Main differences lay in the sampling frequency and signal to noise ratio, with the slowest having a maximum sampling frequency of 20 MHz.
-However all of them have a minimal sampling frequency of 5 MSPS and all are configurable over a serial interface (SPI).
-SPI seems to be a standard interface used in high-end ADC chips made by the largest manufacturers (Analog Devices, Linear technology, Texas instruments, Maxim integrated...).
-We selected two slowest types for our evaluation design.
-Then PCB for this part have been designed.
-We decided that ADCdual01A modules have a standard MLAB construction layout with four mounting holes in corners aligned in defined raster of 400 mils.
+The main differences lay in the sampling frequency and signal to noise ratio, with the slowest having a maximum sampling frequency of 20 MHz.
+However, all of them have a minimal sampling frequency of 5 MSPS and all are configurable over a serial interface (SPI).
+SPI seems to be a standard interface used in high-end ADC chips made by the largest manufacturers (Analog Devices, Linear technology, Texas instruments, Maxim integrated..).
+We have selected two slowest types for our evaluation design.
+Following that, a PCB for this part have been designed.
+We have decided that ADCdual01A modules will have a standard MLAB construction layout with four mounting holes in corners aligned in defined raster of 400 mils.

 Data serial data outputs of ADC modules should be connected directly by LVDS signalling levels conducted by SATA cables to FPGAs for the basic primary signal processing.
-The ADC chips used in the modules has a selectable bit width of data output bus and thus the output SATA connectors have signals arranged to contain a single bit from every ADC channel.
-This creates a signal concept enabling a selection of a proper bus bit-width according to the sampling rate (higher bus bit-width downgrades signalling speed and vice versa.)
+The ADC chips used in the modules have a selectable bit width of data output bus and thus the output SATA connectors have signals arranged to contain a single bit from every ADC channel.
+This creates a signal concept enabling a selection of proper bus bit-width according to the sampling rate (higher bus bit-width downgrades signalling speed and vice versa.)